Welcome to Boostly Podcast Season 8 Episode 30. This is a recap of my interview with Eric Moeller and we talked about the future of AirBnB.

 They’re having started massive layoffs.
 They have a ton of cash.
 The one thing that Airbnb did really well is figured out how to manage their cash.
 And they just stockpiled cash away.
 Equity lines, all of that.
 Airbnb is going to be completely fine.
 They have a ton of cash, they’ll be fine.
 But the culture of Airbnb is going to disappear, especially in this country.
 Airbnb created so many different entrepreneurs literally overnight, with their platform of you know, hosts, everyone from the individual host all the way up to these massive companies.

 Eric never owned a hotel.
 He got into real estate when he was 17 years old and bought his first house at 19.
 He turned that into a development company and all that stuff had apartment buildings sold all of that stuff.

-Eric always want to get back into buying real estate and wanted to get back into developing and designing real estate.H e put that off to the end.
-COVID came and wiped the host comminity out immediately.
+Eric always wanted to get back into buying real estate and wanted to get back into developing and designing real estate.H e put that off to the end.
+COVID came and wiped the host community out immediately.

 Within 30 to 45 days have nearly shut their doors, right.
 It made Eric realize that he has to get back into the property-owning business.
 He has to control the assets to really be able to build true wealth.

 Eric loves the real estate industry of owning real estate.
 So he wants to combine hospitality and real estate and really focus on purchasing and developing a portfolio of boutique hotels.
 He loves the model of buying small hotels, designing them to attract the modern traveller that is used to staying at a short term rental, right?
 But have it in a property where we can control the asset, we’re legally allowed to run this business.

 If you could be isolated with a famous figure celebrity dead or alive, who would that be?